Year of Graduation: 2006

 What skills are important in your field?

-What I have learned in my short career in this field is that it is of utmost importance to be self-motivated and be able to push yourself to get things done.
-The ability to work independently serves one well during graduate study as well as during typical day-to-day activities.
+It is very important to be self-motivated and be able to push yourself to get things done.
+The ability to work independently serves one well during graduate study as well as during typical day-to-day professional activities.

 What activities/experiences were helpful at CSB/SJU (and elsewhere) in preparation for this career?